-Other financial liabilities are recognized initially at fair value net of any directly attributable transaction costs.
+Financial liabilities at amortized cost are recognized initially at fair value net of any directly attributable transaction costs.
 Subsequent to initial recognition, these financial liabilities are measured at amortized cost using the effective interest method.

-Other financial liabilities are comprised of the Company's accounts payable and accrued liabilities.
+Financial liabilities at amortized cost are comprised of the Company's accounts payable and accrued liabilities.